jadabrenon/latin102portfolio/translation1.md

 3. Identify the form abesset, and explain why it is this tense and mood.

-It is imperfect subjunctive because the action is in the process of occuring but might not be actually happening ❌ *Explain why it is subjunctive; then explain why youy need imperfect.
-Use the flow chart on our review pages if you like.*
+It is 3rd singular imperfect subjunctive.
+It is subjunctive because the temporal clause is emphasizing circumstance.
+It is in the imperfect because the independent clause is in secondary sequence, and the event of the temporal clause occurs at the same or later time than the independent clause ❌ *Explain why it is subjunctive; then explain why youy need imperfect.
+Use the flow chart on our review pages if you like.* - **CHANGED**

 4. Identify the form uenisset, and explain why it is this tense and mood.

-3rd person, singular, pluperfect, subjunctive, active It is subjunctive pluperfect because the action expressed by the verb occured before the action of the independent clause did ❌ *Explain why it is subjunctive; then explain why youy need imperfect.
-Use the flow chart on our review pages if you like.*
+3rd person, singular, pluperfect, subjunctive, active It is subjunctive pluperfect because it is a secondary sequence temporal clause that happened earlier than the main clause ❌ *Explain why it is subjunctive; then explain why youy need imperfect.
+Use the flow chart on our review pages if you like.* - **CHANGED**

 5. Identify the form pollicitus est. What dictionary form would you look under to find this verb?

-3rd person, singular, perfect, indicative, passive Look at the 4th principle part ❌ *Tell me the word you look under in the dictionary*
+Pollicitus est is 3rd person, singular, perfect, indicative, passive Look at the 4th principle part of polliceor, pollicēri, -, pollicitus: to promise ❌ *Tell me the word you look under in the dictionary* - **CHANGED**

 6. Identify the form of the noun-adjective phrase tempore certo, and explain why it is in this case.